gck0/radiCALe_respawner/README.md

 # radiCALe_respawner
-radiCALe 1.1.x respawner script
+radiCALe 1.1.x watchdog script

 ### what?
-an init.d script to check if radiCALe daemon is accepting SSL connections: if not, it kills and respawns the process
+an init.d script to check if radiCALe daemon is accepting connections: if not, it kills and respawns the process
 tested on 1.1.x, it uses openSSL and works only if 'ssl=true' in radicale/config

 ### why?